 4. Stowa Flieger Klassik 40

-Taking the original design that Stowa knows well, they opted to make a few changes.
-The first is the size of the case being sized down by 15mm makes it have a more modern look.
-Internally there are multiple movements available, and of course, they strayed from using the radium paint.
+Taking the original design, Stowa opted to make a few changes.
+The first involved the size of the case being sized down by 15mm to make it have a more modern look.
+Internally, there are multiple movements available.
+In addition, Stowa strayed from using radium paint.

 - Stainless steel case (40mm)

 - Waterproof down to 165m

 - Illuminated face and hands